omelhoro/devshop-vtex/README.md

 * Melhorar a visualização do desenvolvedor no carrinho mostrando mais informações.
   * After buying it's nice to view the developers not only with the price but also with parameters they were bought with
 * Permitir a adição de um cupom de desconto que altera o preço total da compra.
 Utilize o código "SHIPIT".
-  * That is not strictly required in a shop, so I've implemented it as last
+  * That is not strictly required for a shop in general, so I've implemented it as one of the last tasks
 * Criar paginação para a lista de desenvolvedores.
   * That was the last implemented feature since I'm not a big fan of paginations, but more of infinite scrolling